Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Conclusion

 \section{Conclusion}

-In this paper we have shown that according to the QMF, gravitationally bound, metrically static systems are predicted to expand with the Universe.
-Interior to sources the metrically static condition applies whenever the equation of state is of the form $p{\propto}{\rho}_{\rm m}$ (fulfilled, e.g., for an ideal gas).
-When it is not the global cosmic expansion is predicted to induce instabilities violating hydrostatic equilibrium.
+In this paper, we have shown that according to the QMF, average distances within gravitationally bound, metrically static systems are predicted to expand according to the Hubble law.
+Interior to sources the metrically static condition applies whenever the equation of state is of the form $p{\propto}{\varrho}_{\rm m}$ (fulfilled, e.g., for an ideal gas).
+When it is not, the global cosmic expansion is predicted to induce instabilities violating hydrostatic equilibrium.
 For any such source mass, currents are set up to compensate and the system cannot be metrically static.
 (An example of this is a body made of degenerate star matter, e.g. a white dwarf, which is predicted to {\em shrink} with epoch.)

 According to the QMF, the predicted effects on gravitationally bound systems of the global cosmic expansion have a number of observable consequences, none of which has been shown to be in conflict with observations.
-That is, it seems that at this time no model independent evidence exists that may rule out the possibility that the size of the solar system (measured in atomic units) expands according to the Hubble law; on the contrary the quasi-metric model fits some observational data more naturally than traditional models do.
-(But note that predictions coming from the QMF fit these data naturally only as long as the data are interpreted in a manner consistent with the QMF.)
+That is, it seems that at this time no model-independent evidence exists that may rule out the possibility that the size of the solar system (measured in atomic units) expands according to the Hubble law; on the contrary the quasi-metric model fits some observational data more naturally than traditional models do.
+(But note that predictions coming from the QMF fit these data naturally only as long as the data are analysed and interpreted in a manner consistent with the QMF.)

 Some examples of observations being naturally explained within the non-metric sector of the QMF have been discussed in this paper; e.g., the spin-down of the Earth [10, 11], the recession of the Moon and its mean acceleration [13, 14], and the newly discovered secular increase of the astronomical unit [16].
 Also the so-called ``Pioneer effect'' has a natural explanation within the QMF [22].
 Thus the non-metric sector of the QMF has considerable predictive power in the solar system, since it makes it possible to explain from first principles a number of seemingly unrelated phenomena as different aspects of the same model.
 On the other hand, explanations of these phenomena coming from standard theory are invariably {\em ad hoc}; such explanations always involve free parameters and mechanisms invented to explain each phenomenon separately.
 Such an approach is untenable according to Occam's razor.